 National Flood Risk Information Project

-- the development of an online portal to provide a single point of access to existing flood risk information
+- Developing the Australian Flood Risk Information Portal to provide a single point of access to existing flood risk information.

 - Revising the Australian Rainfall and Run-off guidelines to better inform flood modelling and land use planning.

 - Analysing Australia's archive of satellite imagery to derive water observations to better inform our understanding of past flood events.

 Local, state and territory governments are playing a vital role in the delivery of NFRIP by providing input to the Australian Flood Risk Information Portal.